siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

    ['fulladder.v', 'halfadder.v']

 The :class:`~siliconcompiler.core.Chip` object provides many useful helper functions.
-For example, in the :ref:`quickstart guide <define design>` , the :meth:`.input()` helper function was used to set the chip timing constraints file.
+For example, in the :ref:`quickstart guide <define design>` , the :meth:`.input()` helper function was used to set the chip timing constraints file, a simpler call than using :meth:`.set()`.

 .. code-block:: python